What We Do

 Stop human trafficking

-40.3 million people live in modern-day slavery because of human trafficking*.
-We train and place monitors at borders and transit points to identify and stop trafficking as it is occurring, BEFORE beautiful lives are exploited and sold into slavery.
-To date, we've intercepted over 23,000 lives to prevent them from being trafficked. *Global Slavery Index
+Over 50 million people live in modern-day slavery because of human trafficking*.
+We train and place monitors at strategic transit points to identify and stop trafficking as it is occurring, BEFORE people are exploited.
+To date, we've intercepted over 90,000 individuals to prevent them from being trafficked.

 Help put traffickers in jail

-Since we intervene as the crime of trafficking occurs, we’re able to collect immensely valuable data on traffickers and their networks.
-Through our data analysis and investigations, we've helped authorities arrest over 900 suspects in connection with our anti-trafficking work.
+Since we intercept hundreds of people monthly, intervening as the crime of trafficking occurs, we’re able to collect immensely valuable data on traffickers and their networks.
+Through our data analysis and investigations, we've helped authorities arrest over 1,900 suspects in connection with our anti-trafficking work.
 Read more here.

 Care for the most vulnerable